-- (1) The applicant completed both a medical and mental status evaluation, which provided the applicant was qualified for service and fit for full duty.
-There were no diagnoses listed on either report, although on the mental evaluation, the provider indicated the applicant was currently in treatment with ASAP.
-Additionally, the applicant submitted evidence of having been rated by the VA, 50% service-connected disability for PTSD. - (2) They served 5 years and 10 days of their 6 year, 3-month contractual obligation. - c.
+(2) The applicant served 4 years, 3 months, and 25 days of their 6 year contractual obligation.

+c.
 Chapter 14 establishes policy and prescribes procedures for separation members for misconduct.
 Specific categories include minor disciplinary infractions, a pattern of misconduct, commission of a serious offense and convictions by civil authorities.
 Action will be taken to separate a member for misconduct when it is clearly established that rehabilitation is impracticable or is unlikely to succeed.
 A discharge under other than honorable conditions is normally appropriate for a Soldier discharged under this chapter.
-However, the separation authority may direct a general discharge if such is merited by the Soldier's overall record. - d.
+However, the separation authority may direct a general discharge if such is merited by the Soldier's overall record.

+d.
 Published Department of Defense guidance indicates that the guidance is not intended to interfere or impede on the Board's statutory independence.
 The Board will determine the relative weight of the action that led to the discharge and whether it supports relief or not.
 In reaching is determination, the Board shall consider the applicant's petition, available records and/or submitted documents in support of the petition.